simonmichael/shelltestrunner/README.md

     shelltest [OPTIONS] [TESTFILES|TESTDIRS]

     Common flags:
-      -c --color            Show colored output if your terminal supports it -d --diff             Show diff of expected vs. actual when tests fail -x --exclude=STR      Exclude test files whose path contains STR
+      -a --all              Show all output on failures, even if large -c --color            Show colored output if your terminal supports it -d --diff             Show diff of expected vs. actual when tests fail -x --exclude=STR      Exclude test files whose path contains STR